dlr-eoc/osm-ogr-tools/README.md

     Options:
       -h [ --help ]            Print help messages
       -v [ --version ]         Print version and exit --length                 Add a field containing the length of features.
+The name of the field will be "osm_length".
+This option only applies when ways are exported.
 The units are meters.
-The name of the field will be "osm_length".
-This option only applies when ways are expored.
-      --is_closed              Add a field describing if a way is closed.This option only applies when ways are expored.
       -t [ --tag ] arg         Tags to create columns for.
 This option may be used multiple times to add more than one tag.
+      -p [ --progress ]        Display a progress bar shwoing the percentage of the inputfile which has been processed.
+As PBF files are sorted by type, the output can be a bit misleading, but gives a general idea of the progress made.
       -w [ --ways ]            Convert ways instead of nodes.
 Default is nodes.
       -f [ --format_name ] arg Outputformat.
 Default is "ESRI Shapefile" -o [ --outputfile ] arg  Name of the output file -i [ --inputfile ] arg   Name of the input file

 ## Building this software